For years, Midjourney had no serious competition for the AI image generation crown. Then a small team from Germany changed that.

 Prompt accuracy describes how well the image actually matches the text you entered.
 With Midjourney, prompt accuracy unfortunately sometimes leaves something to be desired, especially when things get more complex.

-The prompt we tested with:
+Here's the prompt I tested with:

 three-headed dragon with cowboy boots and hat, watching TV and eating nachosMidjourney: